Want to know more about the editing process but aren’t ready to inquire yet? These are some of my frequently asked questions.

 Yes!
 I love working on short stories.
 I actually offer a special short story rate, just for those of you not working on a novel.

 Yes, I do.
 I’ve edited graphic novels, scripts for television, and illustrated books for both adults and children in the past.
-If you take a look at my GoodReads account, you might notice that I read quite a few graphic novels a year.
-So if you’re working with scripts or artwork, please send me an email!
+I read quite a few graphic novels a year.
+So, if you’re working with scripts or artwork, please send me an email!

 I always give a time estimate and a turnaround schedule with my sample edits, so please inquire for an exact timeline.

-I work with all industry standard formats: .doc, .docx, .pages, .rtf, .pdf, .indd.
+I work with all industry standard formats: .doc, .docx, .pages, .rtf, .pdf, .indd, .xhtml, .epub.
 If you have a special format you’re working with, simply ask!
 I have access to a variety of software and have worked on many non-standard formats in the past.

 Yes.
 A contract protects me, but it also protects you.
 It gives us both a clear idea of what editing is taking place, how long it will take, how much it will cost, and what happens if either of us needs to change something.
-I send the contract before the start date so that you have time to review it, and I’m always happy to discuss and explain clauses with my clients before the contract starts.
+I send the contract before the start date so that you have time to review it, and I’m always happy to answer questions, discuss the contract, and explain clauses with my clients before anything is signed.

 Sample edits are always free.

 A sample edit is an edit of about 2,500 words, or 5-10 pages.
 You send me the sample, then I edit it and send it back to you.
-This lets you see the kind of editing your manuscript would be going through, and the style of my comments.
+This lets you see the kind of editing your manuscript would be going through, and the style of my comments, as well as giving you a chance to ask questions about my preliminary notes.
 It also lets me give you a more exact estimate for how long editing will take and how much it will cost you.

 Sometimes!
-Whether or not I have time for a rush job depends on my schedule at the time and the manuscript I’m editing — as well as how quick the rush job needs to be.
+Whether or not I have time for a rush job depends on my schedule at the time and the manuscript I will be editing — as well as how quick the rush job needs to be.
 Be aware, there is an extra fee for very tight turnarounds.

 You should always be wary of editors that guarantee you a publishing deal or an agent’s attention.
 Often these sorts of editor-agent or editor-publisher arrangements are preying on authors that are new to the industry.
 They will typically charge authors big reading fees, sell them ‘publishing’ packages that aren’t worth the paper the contract is printed on, or do a poor job representing the author — which is very damaging to an author’s reputation and future chances in the industry.
 You can find more information on these and other scams at Writer Beware.